mw10013/ai-sandbox/README.md

 ### Stripe

 - Install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
-- Go to stripe and create a sandbox for testing named `crrs-int`
+- Go to stripe and create a sandbox for testing named `ais-int`
   - Remember secret key for `STRIPE_SECRET_KEY` environment variable.
 - Create a stripe webhook
   - Endpoint URL: `https://dummy.com/api/auth/stripe/webhook` (This is dummy placeholder for local dev)